Andy Russell (singer): Records

 While he was singing with the Alvino Rey Orchestra, Russell's bilingual vocals had caught the attention of lyricist and composer Johnny Mercer, who asked him to cut a record for his fledgling Capitol Records.

 However, the 1942–44 musicians' strike threatened to derail Russell's career before it had even begun.
 Union President James Petrillo had set the date of July 31 where no union musician could record for any record company.
 This caused record producers to scramble to get vocalists and musicians into recording studios to get the recordings done before the deadline.
 Russell was able to make a test record with the George Siravo orchestra under the deadline.
 Mercer paid him $150-$175 for both sides of his first record.

 Russell narrowed his choices down to three songs and then chose the bolero "Bésame Mucho" (English title: "Kiss Me Much"), with original music and Spanish lyric by Mexican composer Consuelo Velázquez, English lyric by American composer Sunny Skylar, and backing by the Al Sack Orchestra.
 He sang "Bésame Mucho" bilingually, the first vocalist to offer Spanish and English treatments to popular songs, often with a chorus in English followed by a chorus in Spanish, and, in doing so, displaying his Latin background.

 Russell's debut single "Bésame Mucho" on Capitol Records 1944.

 "Bésame Mucho" became Russell's first charted hit.
-It entered the charts on April 15, 1944, and peaked at #10 on the Billboard's Hot 100 Chart in the United States, staying on the charts for 5 weeks.
+It entered the charts on April 15, 1944, and peaked at #10 on the Billboard Chart in the United States, staying on the charts for 5 weeks.
 It sold over one million copies.
 Composer Velázquez heaped huge praise on Russell by stating that the worldwide success of "Bésame Mucho", which would become the most recorded Mexican song in history, effectively began with his rendition and recording of the song.

 That same year he also had another huge hit, which became another signature tune: "Amor", music by Mexican composer Gabriel Ruiz, Spanish lyric by Mexican lyricist Ricardo López Méndez, English lyric by Sunny Skylar, and backed by the Al Sack Orchestra.
 It entered the charts on June 1, 1944, peaked at #5, and stayed on the charts for 10 weeks.
 The song was featured in the motion picture Broadway Rhythm.